unopim/user-guide/docs/1.0/attribute/attribute-family.md

  ![Attribute Family](../../assets/1.0/images/attributes/createFamily.png)

-**Step 2**:- Now assigned the attribute in your new attribute family from the Unassigned Attribute by drag and drop as per your requirements.
+**Step 2**:- Now assign the attribute to your new attribute family from the Unassigned Attributes by dragging and dropping it according to your requirements.

 Then, enter the **Attribute Family Code** and **Name** as shown in the below image.